 The event, like all events at the ICI Berlin, is open to the public, free of charge.
 The audience is presumed to consent to a possible recording on the part of the ICI Berlin.
 If you would like to attend the event yet might require assistance, please contact Event Management.

 Please note: there is no need to register for the evening lecture, but the workshop session will discuss reading materials from Robert Fletcher.
-Please register online if you would like to participate in the workshop and receive the excerpts in advance.
+Unfortunately the workshop is already fully booked.